-I design and hand-make jewelry because I believe the adornments I create can bring happiness and significance to the women who wear it.
-I enjoy the process of starting with hard shapeless metals, a beautiful stone, an idea, and emerge with a delicate, timeless piece of jewelry that can be handed down through generations.
+I design and hand-make jewelry because I believe the adornments I create can bring happiness and significance to the women who wear them.
+I enjoy the process of starting with hard shapeless metals, a beautiful stone, an idea, and emerging with a delicate, timeless piece of jewelry that can be handed down through generations.
 There is a story behind every design, making each piece unique and special.

 Nature inspires many of the designs that I create.
 Whether a sunset sky, wings of a moth, or a wild flower found in a mountain meadow, the colors and textures that I find in nature are at the root of my work.
 The gems and minerals that I work with also help drive and change my designs.
 Whether it is the colors or shapes of the stones, or their metaphysical properties, there is intention put into each piece about how the design might help aid the wearer energetically, physically, or symbolically.